cozycookieart/cozycookieart.github.io/comics.md

 ---
-layout: post
+layout: home
-title: comics
+title: Comics
-subtitle:
+subtitle: Check out our comics!
+All comics and more posted @cozycookieart on Instagram
 cover-img:
 thumbnail-img:
 share-img:
 tags:
 author:
 ---

-Check out our comics!
-All comics and more posted @cozycookieart on Instagram